Table of Contents

 The new C corporation is expected to issue stock and potentially comply with additional financial reporting requirements.

-In reality, structural conversion is not sparse among businesses.
-Your development directions and business size evolve constantly, and so will your expectations of the company.
+In reality, many businesses undergo structural conversion.
+As your development directions and business size constantly evolve, so will your expectations of the company.

-Once converting an existing LLC to a C corporation, you can now gain access to dynamic investment options, more professionalism, a better reputation, and a significantly bigger accelerator to achieve success.
+By converting an existing LLC to a C corporation, you can gain access to dynamic investment options, enhance professionalism, improve your reputation, and significantly accelerate your path to success.

-Whether your team decides to go with a statutory conversion, a statutory merger, or a nonstatutory conversion, be sure to consider the following factors: your goals, resources, and the scope of your organization.
-Talk with an attorney or a reputable tax advisor for clearer instructions.
+When deciding between a statutory conversion, a statutory merger, or a nonstatutory conversion, consider important factors such as your goals, resources, and the scope of your organization.
+For clearer instructions, consult with an attorney or a reputable tax advisor.